google/badwolf/README.md

 data-interchange model for representing a directed graph that accommodates the storage and linking of arbitrary objects without the need for a rigid schema.

-BadWold began as a [triplestore](https://en.wikipedia.org/wiki/Triplestore), but triples have been expanded to quads to allow simpler and flexible temporal reasoning.
+BadWolf began as a [triplestore](https://en.wikipedia.org/wiki/Triplestore), but triples have been expanded to quads to allow simpler and flexible temporal reasoning.
 Because BadWolf is designed for generalized relationship storage, most of the web-related ideosyncrasies of RDF are not used and have been toned